 Finally, taking AP exams allows you to earn an AP Scholar Award.
 Each September, the College Board recognizes high school students who have demonstrated exemplary college-level achievement on the AP exams.
 These academic distinctions will strengthen your applications, resumes, etc. Unfortunately, you will not receive any monetary reward from the College Board.
 For additional information about award criteria, please visit the College Board website. www.collegeboard.com/apstudents

 Earning College Credit or Placement

-With qualifying AP exam grades, you can earn credit, placement, or both at more than 90% of 4-year colleges and universities in the United States, as well as colleges and universities in 40 other countries.
+With qualifying AP exam grades, you can earn credit, placement, or both at many 4-year colleges and universities in the United States, as well as colleges and universities in 40 other countries.
 At many of these institutions, you can earn as much as a full year of college credit (sophomore standing) once you’ve attained a sufficient number of qualifying AP exam grades.